bwDraco/HI64/README.md

 behavior was inherited from the original HINT code and will be changed in a future release to make the program easier to use.)

-The program runs until the `STOPRT` or `STOPTM` thresholds are reached.
-This generally means that the system will run out of memory and start swapping to disk heavily before the benchmark is finished.
+The program runs until the `STOPRT` or `STOPTM` thresholds are reached, or until the specified memory limit is reached.
+If no memory limit is specified, this generally means that the system will run out of memory and start swapping to disk heavily before the benchmark is finished.